Francesca Di Lorenzo: Personal life

-Tennis career
+Career

 Amateur years

 Coming out of high school, Di Lorenzo was ranked as the nation's top tennis recruit.
 She committed to playing collegiate tennis at Ohio State University.
 In her final tournament as a junior, she reached the semifinals in both the girls' singles and doubles tournaments at the 2015 US Open.

 As a freshman, Di Lorenzo began her season by winning the USTA/ITA National Indoor Intercollegiate Championship, claiming the Buckeyes' first national title in its program's history.
 She defeated Joana Eidukonytė in the championship match, and concluded the season with a 37–5 record, setting the program record for most victories in a season, and was named singles all-American.

-During her sophomore year with the Buckeyes, Di Lorenzo went 37-2 in singles, equaling her school record from the previous year.
+During her sophomore year with the Buckeyes, Di Lorenzo went 37–2 in singles, equaling her school record from the previous year.
 She also finished the year as the top-ranked women's NCAA singles player.
 Di Lorenzo repeated as the USTA/ITA National Indoor Champion, beating Hayley Carter in the final.
 She capped off her sophomore season by winning the NCAA Women's Doubles Championship with her partner, Miho Kowase.
 This championship was the program's first NCAA in its history.
 For her accomplishments during the season, Di Lorenzo was named both singles and doubles all-American.

 Di Lorenzo earned a wildcard into the qualifiers of the singles tournament at the 2017 US Open.
-There she also received a wild card for the main draw of the doubles tournament and made her Grand Slam debut, partnering with Allie Kiick.
+There, she also received a wildcard for the main draw of the doubles tournament and made her Grand Slam debut, partnering with Allie Kiick.

-Professional career
+Professional

-On December 18, 2017, Di Lorenzo announced that she would be leaving Ohio State to become a professional tennis player.
+On 18 December 2017, Di Lorenzo announced that she would be leaving Ohio State to become a professional tennis player.

-She made her Grand Slam singles debut at the 2018 US Open winning her section of the qualifying tournament with victories over Antonia Lottner, Verónica Cepede Royg, and Mona Barthel.
-She made it to the second round where she was defeated by No. 13 seed, Kiki Bertens.
+She made her major singles debut at the 2018 US Open, winning her section of the qualifying tournament with victories over Antonia Lottner, Verónica Cepede Royg, and Mona Barthel.
+She defeated Christina McHale to reach the second round, where she lost to No. 13 seed, Kiki Bertens.